bsmith89/resume/resume.md

 ## Service and Outreach ##

 -   [2019-present] **Gladstone Postdoc Advisory Committee** member
+    -  Serve as an advocate for postdoc issues at the Gladstone Institutes, and involved in planning and executing several activities and events

 -   [2018-present] **Software Carpentry Curriculum Advisory Committee** member